 Our commitments to the environment

-For the past 42 years, the ZooParc has been addressing ecological issues and implementing numerous actions to limit its ecological footprint.
+For almost 45 years, the ZooParc has been addressing ecological issues and implementing numerous actions to limit its ecological footprint.
 Find out about all these actions, including our biogas plant, which creates energy from the park’s manure.

 Actions for a better tomorrow